-The security situation in India is not entirely stable as both the ongoing dispute with Pakistan over the status of Kashmir and armed insurgency in the northeast continue to spark instances of armed violence in the north of the country.[1]
-As of 2022, reports also state that human rights violations persist in the country.[2]
-Due to this instability, India has moderate levels of weapons and ammunition trafficking.[3]
-There are still risks linked to unexploded ordnance left in the country, especially around its border with Pakistan.[4]
+The security situation in India is not entirely stable as both the ongoing dispute with Pakistan over the status of Kashmir and armed insurgency in the north-east continue to spark instances of armed violence in the north of the country.1 As of 2023, reports also state that human rights violations persist.2 Due to this instability, India has moderate levels of weapons and ammunition trafficking.3 Unexploded ordnance left in the country continues to pose a threat, especially around its border with Pakistan.4

-Nonviolence International is on the ground to help with the through-life management of ammunition.
-Efforts have focused on developing regional and national mechanisms and initiatives to regulate weapons and ammunition.[5]
+Nonviolence International is working on the ground to support the through-life management of ammunition.
+Efforts have focused on developing regional and national mechanisms and initiatives to regulate weapons and ammunition.5

-[1] “International Armed Conflict between India and Pakistan.”
-Rulac.
-Accessed August 26, 2022. https://www.rulac.org/browse/conflicts/international-armed-conflict-between-pakistan-and-india#collapse1accord.
-Betigeri, Aarti.
-“India's Northeast: An Integral Piece of the Puzzle.”
-Lowy Institute, February 2, 2022. https://www.lowyinstitute.org/the-interpreter/india-s-northeast-integral-piece-puzzle.
+1 “International Armed Conflict between India and Pakistan,” Rule of Law in Armed Conflicts Project (RULAC), Geneva Academy of International Humanitarian Law and Human Rights, updated October 19, 2022, https://www.rulac.org/browse/conflicts/international-armed-conflict-between-pakistan-and-india#collapse1accord; Aarti Betigeri, “India's Northeast: An Integral Piece of the Puzzle,” Lowy Institute, February 2, 2022, https://www.lowyinstitute.org/the-interpreter/india-s-northeast-integral-piece-puzzle.

 Launch the country dashboard